ShivangMishra/p5-fbo-learn-temp/learn-framebuffer.md

-Learn page for p5.Framebuffer
+<h1>Learn page for p5.Framebuffer</h1>

-Introduction
+<h2>Introduction</h2>
 For quite some time, createGraphics() has been the recommended way to create a texture and use it elsewhere in a sketch.
 While it is very flexible and approachable, it unfortunately comes with inherent performance implication.
 Every time you call createGraphics, p5 creates an entirely new canvas object, containing a new webGL context.
 Browsers limit the number of webGL contexts that you can have on a single page.
 If you try and create too many, the browser will remove the oldest ones!
-Now, p5 provides p5.Framebuffer as a solution to these limitations.
+Now, p5 provides **p5.Framebuffer** as a solution to these limitations.

-What is a framebuffer ?
+<h2>What is a framebuffer ?</h2>
-A framebuffer is a low-level graphics buffer that provides a way to render graphics off-screen and then use the resulting image as a texture in a subsequent rendering pass.
+In WebGL, a framebuffer is a low-level graphics buffer that provides a way to render graphics off-screen and then use the resulting image as a texture in a subsequent rendering pass.
 It consists of several components, including color attachments, depth attachments, and stencil attachments.
 The color attachments are used to store the color values of rendered objects, while the depth and stencil attachments are used to store depth and stencil information, respectively.
 These attachments can be combined in different ways to create various rendering effects.

-How does p5.Framebuffer relate to p5.Graphics ?
+<h2>How does p5.Framebuffer relate to p5.Graphics ?</h2>
 A Framebuffer is similar to p5.Graphics as it lets you draw to a canvas, and then treat that canvas like an image, but they are different as framebuffer:

 - is faster: it shares the same WebGL context as the rest of the sketch, so it doesn't need to copy extra data to the GPU each frame